PrefectHQ/prefect/docs/tutorials/deployments.md

 </div>

 !!! note "Set the `PREFECT_API_URL` for your server"
-    Note the message to set `PREFECT_API_URL` &mdash; configuring the URL of your Prefect Orion server or Prefect Cloud makes sure that you're coordinating flows with the correct API instance.
+    Note the message to set `PREFECT_API_URL`, configuring the URL of your Prefect Orion server or Prefect Cloud makes sure that you're coordinating flows with the correct API instance.

     Go to your first terminal session and run this command to set the API URL to point to the Prefect Orion instance you just started: